thiagokalid/visual-odometer-algorithms-comparison/README.md

 q_v = \exp(-j v \Delta y)
 $$

-and finally, by extracting the phase of $q_u$ and $q_v$ we can extract the displacement through a linear regression, since both function have linear phases
+and finally, by extracting the phase of $q_u$ and $q_v$ we can estimate the displacement through a linear regression, since both function have linear phases

 $$
 p_u(u) = \angle q_u =  u \Delta x